Sujimichi/KerbalXMod/README.md

               __/ |
              |___/

-The KerbalX Mod enables interaction with KerbalX.com from within the game Kerbal Space Program.
+A Kerbal Space Program Mod.
-With it you can upload your craft to KerbalX.com as well as downloading craft from the site.
+The KerbalX Mod enables you to upload your craft to KerbalX.com from within the game and download craft directly into your current save.

 #Installation